telent/nixwrt/README.md

 - devices based on Mediatek MT7620 and MT7628 (GL-MT300A and GL-MT300N-v2)
 - devices based on Atheros ath79 (as of Oct 2020, GL-AR750)
+- Qemu, for quick and easy testing of userland changes without real hardware

-Previously we built on some ar71xx devices as well (Trendnet TEW-731BR/Atheros AR9341 and Arduino Yun/AR9331) but support for those has not been brought forwards to kernel 5.x.
+Previously we built on some ar71xx devices as well (Trendnet TEW-731BR/Atheros AR9341 and Arduino Yun/AR9331) but support for those has not been brought forwards to kernel 5.x as I don't have hardware (or inclination) to test them.
+Anything that was previously supported by ar71xx *should* be buildable with ath79, but may require more or less faff to port depending on whether someone else has written the device tree for it already.

 ## Applications and use cases (former, current and prospective)